 There has been a scramble within the medical research community to better understand and define the syndrome, along with a continued debate on how to treat it.

 “Discussions about those individuals who have features of both asthma and COPD is a hot topic at medical meetings,” says Donald A Mahler, MD, a practicing pulmonologist and emeritus professor at Dartmouth University.
 “It is important to understand this overlap, or combination, because different medications are used to treat asthma and to treat COPD.”

-In a recent study, researchers examined more than 800 patients with COPD and through blood tests found that 15 percent of them also had asthma, or ACOS.
-Most with the syndrome were male, and more than 60 percent were taking an inhaled corticosteroid.
+In a recent study, researchers examined more than 800 patients with COPD and through blood tests found that 15 percent of them also had asthma, or asthma-COPD overlap syndrome.
+Most with the condition were male, and more than 60 percent were taking an inhaled corticosteroid.

 If you have a respiratory disease, this study is important.
 Mahler says COPD is treated with inhaled bronchodialtors.
 But asthma is treated with corticosteroids that, when used daily, make asthma symptoms less likely to occur.

 Mahler believes that inhaled corticosteroids should be used to treat COPD “mainly for those who have experienced frequent episodes of worsening of COPD due to a chest infection (exacerbation).”
 But, he adds that use of the corticosteroids to treat COPD increases risk of pneumonia.